 close to the same as being married.

-- Joseph and Mary were
+Joseph and Mary were engaged

-- Joseph Listened to
+Listened to God's Will

 A key point is that Joseph

 did decide to take Mary as his wife after the visit

 from the angel.

 saved her life.
 Stoning for sin was very popular